gityoav/pyg-cell/README.md

 ```

-Note that we didn't need to declare anything, nor to modify f to take a cell or a list of cells (or indeed a dict of cells) as an input etc.
+Note that we didn't need to declare, not wrap nor modify f to take a cell as an input. sum_a_list also works out-of-the-box, happy to take a list of cells as an input.
-This is all done behind the scene to keep the API simple
+This is all done behind the scene to keep the API simple: in many frameworks, you need to reformulate the function for a specific shape of inputs to be able to include it in the graph.

 ### Example: The in-memory graph

-There is no graph until we decide the primary keys we will use to save the cell in the graph.
+A cell is not part of a graph until we decide the primary keys we will use to save it in the graph.
-Rather than pre-decide what the key is, cell allows you to specify your own primary keys.
+Rather than pre-decide what the "key" is, pyg-cell allows you to specify your own primary keys.
-You then you need to provide these keys, to ensure cell is registered with the graph:
+You then you need to provide these keys:

 ```
     >>> c = cell(f, a = 1, b = 2, pk = 'key', key = 'c')()